hunterwyld/vsrs/README.md

 ## VSRS

-VSRS(Very Simple Rtmp Server) is a rtmp server demo written in java.
+VSRS(Very Simple Rtmp Server) is a rtmp server written in java.

 ### Start server
 ```